Rhubarb Chutney (Sweet) Recipe

 - Place in saucepan: raisins, ginger, orange zest, wine, vinegar, and sugar.
 Place over medium heat and bring to a simmer.
 When simmering, add celery.
 Cover the saucepan and reduce the heat to give you a gentle simmer for about 10 minutes, until the sauce is thickened and the celery is tender.
 Add the rhubarb, and simmer for another 5 minutes, until the rhubarb is tender but not falling apart.
 The liquid should be completely reduced by now, simmer a little longer if need be but mind the rhubarb doesn't fall apart -- this is a chutney, not a stewed sauce.

 The ginger should be fresh ginger as it has a more citrusy taste than the dried ground.
 You can freeze the rest of the piece of the ginger in a small plastic baggie.
-In slicing, a "coin" is simply a cross-section slice of a stock.
+In slicing ginger, a "coin" is simply a cross-section slice of a stock.
 Use light or golden brown sugar.
 If you don't have white wine vinegar use whatever you have to hand.
+This is not a recipe for home canning.

 Tried this recipe?Let us know how it was!